August Syrjäläinen

-August Matias Syrjäläinen (24 April 1891 in Vyborg – 18 May 1960 in Espoo) was a Finnish football (soccer) goalkeeper who competed in the 1912 Summer Olympics.
+August Matias Syrjäläinen (24 April 1891 – 18 May 1960) was a Finnish football (soccer) goalkeeper who competed in the 1912 Summer Olympics.

+Syrjäläinen was born in Viipuri, Grand Duchy of Finland.
 He was a part of the Finland football team, which finished fourth in the football event.
 He participated in all four matches in the main tournament.

 He played 5 full international matches for the Finnish team.

+Syrjäläinen died in Espoo at the age of 69 in 1960.

+Personal life

+Syrjäläinen was the maternal grandfather of Chilean footballer Pablo Yoma.
+Yoma's father was Chilean hurdler Pedro Yoma, who had met Syrjäläinen's daughter at the 1952 Summer Olympics held in Helsinki, Finland.